PMOA-TTS: Introducing the PubMed Open Access Textual Times Series Corpus: Introduction

-\textbf{Contributions.} In summary, this paper makes the following contributions: \begin{itemize}[leftmargin=*,itemsep=0pt,parsep=0pt,partopsep=0pt,topsep=0pt] \item We introduce the PMOA Textual Time Series (PMOA–TTS) corpus, comprising 124,699 single-patient case reports from PubMed Open Access, each annotated with structured clinical timelines extracted using large language models (LLMs). \item We develop a scalable LLM-based pipeline for data extraction and annotation, including automatic identification of case reports, prompting strategies for timeline, demographic, and diagnosis extraction, and a manual evaluation framework to assess annotation quality. \item We quantitatively evaluate the accuracy of the extracted timelines, demonstrating high temporal ordering performance (concordance index $>0.9$) and introducing a novel Area Under the Log-Time Curve (AULTC) metric for analyzing timing precision and errors. \item We examine demographic distributions, frequently occurring diagnoses, and diagnosis co-occurrence patterns in the corpus, highlighting that it has wide clinical and demographic coverage. \item We show how to use the textual time series in downstream modeling by framing a survival prediction task, where incorporating extracted temporal event sequences improves predictive performance. \end{itemize}
+In summary, we (i) introduce the PMOA Textual Time Series (PMOA-TTS) corpus of 124{,}699 single-patient case reports from PubMed Open Access, each annotated with structured clinical timelines extracted using large language models; (ii) develop a scalable pipeline for automatic case identification and prompt-driven extraction of timelines, demographics, and diagnoses, together with a manual evaluation framework; (iii) define and apply complementary validation measures for timeline accuracy, including temporal order concordance (c-index) and the Area Under the Log-Time CDF (AULTC); (iv) characterize corpus properties (demographics, frequent diagnoses, and co-occurrence structure) to document clinical and demographic breadth; and (v) illustrate one reuse pathway by framing survival prediction directly over textual time series.

-PMOA–TTS fills a critical gap by providing a large-scale, openly available resource for temporal reasoning in clinical narratives.
-We hope this corpus will enable the development and benchmarking of new models for timeline extraction, temporal question answering, and longitudinal outcome prediction in biomedical NLP.